10 Steps to a Healthy Menopause Journey

 Stress hormones cortisol & epinephrine are secreted from the adrenals & secreted before the sex hormones – estrogen, progesterone, & testosterone – also secreted from the adrenals after menopause.

-Overworked adrenals (adrenal fatigue) is what is the cause of menopausal symptoms.
+Overworked adrenals (adrenal fatigue) is a factor in many menopausal symptoms.

 Do whatever works for you to decrease stress to turn on your parasympathetic nervous system – the ‘rest & restore’ mode.